.avif)

 When will I hear back after submitting my application?

-You should hear from us around two weeks after applying and no later than March 21, 2025.
+You should hear from us no later than two weeks after applying.